 How to File an Arbitration

-Please note that only a broker member of a board of REALTORS® may file an arbitration request against another broker member of a board of REALTORS®.
-To verify if both brokers involved are a member of a Board of REALTORS®, please contact Alicia Barras, Director of Professional Standards, 404.732.0615.
+Please note that only a broker member of a REALTOR® Association may file an arbitration request against another broker member of a REALTOR® Association.
+To verify if both brokers involved are a member of a Association of REALTORS®, please contact the GAR Administrator listed below.
 Once confirmed, you will receive the necessary paperwork to file a Request for Arbitration.

 A Request for Arbitration must be filed: 1) after the real estate transaction giving rise to the dispute has been completed; 2) within six months after the facts constituting the Arbitration matter could have been known in the exercise of reasonable diligence; 3) by the broker of a real estate agency.